Summer 2022: June-August*

 Most of our internship positions are designed to be full-time (40 hours per week) in order to maximize all components of the internship program, however we will consider part-time schedules on certain teams.
 Some internship roles supporting program delivery require specific work hours and are not ideal for interns available less than 30 hours per week.
 Typically we cannot accommodate any work schedules less than 20 hours per week.

-We are planning for some spring 2022 internships to remain fully remote work, while some internships will be hybrid work based in Washington, DC (a combination of remote work with some in-person office work, programs or events), depending on specific team needs.
+We are planning for some summer 2022 internships to remain fully remote work, while some internships will be hybrid work based in Washington, DC (a combination of remote work with some in-person office work, programs or events), depending on specific team needs.
 Please see each team posting below for specific needs and locations for different roles and be sure to apply to accordingly.

 Partnership meetings and activities typically occur Monday-Friday between 9 a.m. and 6 p.m.
 ET.
 While we can accommodate remote interns who work in other time zones, please be advised that the majority of intern assignments will take place during these hours.
 Since time zones and assignments will vary by intern candidates and teams, specific needs will be discussed during the interview stage of the hiring process.